Zurich chocolate show treats nation of chocoholics

 One such company is Swiss-based "Chocowatch", which launched its novelty chocolate timepieces sculpted into a rock from the Swiss Alps in February this year.

-Designed by Francis Gerber, who has worked as a graphic designer for Richemont's CFR.VX watch brand Jaeger lecoultre, the 70 percent cocoa watches come in two styles: milk chocolate and dark chocolate and retail at 14.50 Swiss francs.
+Designed by Francis Gerber, who has worked as a graphic designer for Richemont's watch brand Jaeger lecoultre, the 70 percent cocoa watches come in two styles: milk chocolate and dark chocolate and retail at 14.50 Swiss francs ($15.98).

 His Renault car laden with the edible watches, distributor Bernard Matthey toured Swiss tourist hotspots, such as Verbier, Zermatt and Interlaken - popular with Asian visitors who are snapping up the real Swiss watches.